mhered/useful/README.md

 Failed to load image: Not Found
 start_image() returned Not Found
 ```
-- skips the grub menu that allows choosing OS and boots directly on Windows.
+- the grub menu that allows choosing OS is skipped, and instead Windows boots directly.

 ### Fix